tobya/DocTo/readme.md

       --skipdocswithtoc
           EXPERIMENTAL.
 Will skip any docs that contain a TOC to prevent hanging.
           Currently matches some false positives.
 Default False.
+      --stdout
+          Send file to Stdout after conversion. ( Does not work correctly for binary files)

     ERROR CODES:
     200 : Invalid File Format specified